Hekel1989/AWS-SAA-C03-Course/06-S3/notes.md

 - The encrypted key is stored next to the encrypted object.
 - Very little control how the keys are used.
 - Most of situations, this is the default type of encryption
-  - Strong algorythm
+  - Strong algorithm
   - Data encrypted at rest
   - Little admin overhead.

 - THREE PROBLEMS:
-  - Regulatory enviromment where the keys and access needs to be controlled.
+  - Regulatory environment where the keys and access needs to be controlled.
   - No way to control key material rotation.
-  - No role seperation.
+  - No role separation.
     - A full S3 admin can rotate keys as well as encrypt or decrypt data.

 ##### SSE-KMS (Server-side encryption w/ customer master keys stored in AWS KMS)

 - Similar as above, except for the master key.
 - Customer Master Key is managed by KMS.
-- Everytime an object is uploaded, S3 uses a dedicated key to encrypt that specific object.
+- Every time an object is uploaded, S3 uses a dedicated key to encrypt that specific object.
 - The key is a data encryption key that KMS generates using the CMK.
 - S3 is provided with a plaintext version of the data encryption key as well as